weareblahs/WSAUtilities/README.md

 # For users using dev builds of Windows 11
 The dev build batch is now on WSAUtilities releases starting 0.0.9.

+## Which build / version of Windows 11 will the WSAUtilitiesLauncher script detect?
+ - Windows 11 Build 22000 (any versions) [Beta / Stable]
+ - Windows 11 Build 22523 (any versions) [Dev build]
+Builds other than this (including 21996) will be ignored from running this script.
+To test other unstable versions, modify WSAUtilities.ini to let it detect your Windows 11 build version.

 ### Translators required!
 I'm currently migrating all the build numbers / build versions / localization stuffs / options to a INF file, which lets me put multilanguage as an option.
 Please note that some Asian languages (Japanese / Chinese) won't be supported since there's some limitations with Command Prompt on this kind of stuffs, even running `chcp (code)` before running script.
 Translators credits can be seen [here](https://github.com/weareblahs/WSAUtilities/blob/main/lang/LanguageCredits.md)